 We tested eight different cleaning solutions suggested by Google to find out which is the best for cleaning melamine-coated whiteboards and returning them to ‘like-new’ condition.
 Our winner: 90%+ isopropyl alcohol.

 It’s important to get 90% or higher isopropyl alcohol.
 Any lesser percentage and the alcohol might be too diluted to effectively clean your whiteboard.
 90%+ isopropyl alcohol can be found at most stores in the health and beauty section.
+Note: using alcohol on your dry erase board should be done sparingly, as isopropyl alcohol can erode the coating of your whiteboard.

 The best way to extend the lifespan of your melamine-coated whiteboard is through regular cleaning, so learn how to clean whiteboards to get the most for your money.
 This will maintain the bright whiteness of the dry erase board and keep ghosting and staining at bay.
-But how to clean dry erase boards?

 Many whiteboard retailers recommend buying a specially-made whiteboard cleaning solution, like this one from Expo.
 These cleaning solutions can work if used soon after writing on your whiteboard.
 However, there are several scenarios where dry erase marker marks might stay on a whiteboard for an extended period – there might be an important diagram written in dry erase ink, or a busy office might take precedent over whiteboard cleaning.